01-edu/public/docs/db/db-relations.md

 ### Relationships cardinality

-Relationships have a cardinality, normally they have two indicators that are shown on both sides of this line.
+Relationships have a cardinality, normally they have two indicators that are shown on both sides of the line.

-1. The first line, refers to the **max** number of times that an instance of one entity can be associated with instances in the related entity.
-It can be **one** or **many** or **none**
+1. One end of the line, refers to the **max** number of times that an instance of one entity can be associated with instances in the related entity.
+It can be **one**, **many** or **none**

 2. The second, describes the **min** number of times one instance can be related to others.
 It can be **zero** or **mandatory**